petrukhnov/roboarm2018.makerobots.eu/README.md

 ### Penalties

-Stream video quality: -1 to -50 points.
+Poor streaming video quality: -1 to -50 points.

-Skipping task: -20 points.
+Skipping a task: -20 points.

 Partial placement mistakes: -1 to -3 points (e.g. cube 30% on the line).

-Being late for pre match validation get: -3 points.
+Being late for pre-match validation: -3 points.

 Invalid size for area or cubes: -1 to -20 points.